Backcountry Ski and Snowboard Clinics

 Your Safety is our number #1 concern

-Since we started this journey in 2003 we have safely hosted 85,000+ kids and adults and spent over 100,000 days rafting, climbing, canyoneering and skiing in Utah and around the world.
+Since we started this journey in 2003 we have safely hosted 100,000+ kids and adults on our rafting, climbing, canyoneering and skiing trips in Utah and around the world.
 RRA guides are at a minimum state licensed, insured and hold first aid and CPR certifications.
 Many of our river guides hold additional certifications in swift water rescue and whitewater instruction.
-Many, though not all, of our rock, ski and canyoneering guides are AMGA certified for the terrain they guide.
+Many, though not all, of our rock, ice, ski and canyoneering guides are AMGA trained or certified for the terrain they guide..

 Back to top